Work in Canada

 Step 2: Get Registered and Assessed

-In order to live and work in Canada as an occupational therapist and you have a foreign qualification, you will first have to check if your qualification is recognised in Canada.
+In order to live and work in Canada as an occupational therapist and you have a foreign qualification, you will first have to check if your qualification is recognized in Canada.
 You can check this on the World Directory of Medical Schools.
 If it is recognized, you will need an Educational Credential Assessment (ECA).
-An ECA verifies that your degree, diploma or certificate is valid and equal to Canadian standards.
+An ECA verifies that your degree, diploma, or certificate is valid and equal to Canadian standards.
 Below is a list of official designated organizations that can do your assessment:

 - Comparative Education Service - University of Toronto School of Continuing Studies;

 Please note that once you arrive in Canada, some provinces will require that you register with a Canadian Association of Occupational Therapists.
 It is best to check what the application procedures and fees are with the provincial or territorial government that you are planning to move to.

 Step 3: Apply for a job in Canada

 Although this is not compulsory for all immigration programs and visas and is not a prerequisite for Express Entry, we highly recommend trying to find employment before you immigrate to Canada.
 This will not only improve your chances of getting an invitation to apply for permanent residence in Canada but will also alleviate a lot of the stress associated with searching for a job in a new country, after all, you’ll most certainly have your hands full with other things when you first arrive in Canada such as finding accommodation, opening a bank account, finding a cell phone and internet provider, and so on.

 For top tips on how to land a job in Canada in 2020 visit our blog here.

 Step 4: Choose your immigration program and start the application process